Millionaire Shortbread

 Instructions

-• Line a square pan with parchment paper.
+• Line an 8 x 8-inch square pan with parchment paper.

-• In a large mixing bowl, add your coconut flour, melted coconut oil and maple syrup.
-Mix well, until combined.
+• In a large mixing bowl, add your coconut flour, melted coconut oil, and maple syrup.
+Mix until combined.
 Transfer the batter to the lined pan and spread out evenly.
 Place in the freezer.

 • Prepare your caramel, or choose a thick store-bought caramel sauce in a can.
 Spread it over the shortbread crust and place it back in the freezer.